Problem

-Bootleg Golf had a failed turbine pump drive and needed a safe temporary way to operate while waiting for replacement equipment.
+A golf course had a failed turbine pump drive and needed a controlled temporary way to operate while waiting for replacement equipment.

 Challenge

-The course needed a practical manual operating path without bypassing controls protections, alarms, Auto requirements, pump interlocks, or VFD/FLV safeguards.
+The course needed a practical manual operating path without bypassing controls protections, alarms, Auto requirements, pump interlocks, or VFD and full-voltage safeguards.

 Solution

-Controler created an emergency operator screen and control logic that clearly showed live PSI/GPM, individual pump controls, emergency operating status, and blocked unsafe or stale selections.
+Controler created an emergency operator screen and control logic that clearly showed live PSI/GPM, individual pump controls, emergency operating status, and blocked invalid or stale selections.

-The Bootleg screens show the actual operator path: a dedicated emergency screen for activating FLV operation and a pump station HMI view with live pressure and flow information.
+The screens show the actual operator path: a dedicated emergency screen for activating full-voltage (FLV) operation and a pump station HMI view with live pressure and flow information.

 Operator Workflow